ruslandoga/plausible-self-hosted/README.md

 - [`docker-compose.yml`](https://github.com/plausible/hosting/blob/master/docker-compose.yml) - installs and orchestrates networking between your Plausible server, Postgres database, Clickhouse database (for stats), and an SMTP server.
 It comes with sensible defaults that are ready to go, although you're free to tweak the settings if you wish.
 - [`plausible-conf.env`](https://github.com/plausible/hosting/blob/master/plausible-conf.env) - configures the Plausible server itself.
 Full configuration options are documented [below.](#configuration)

-We'll need to populate the latter one with the required configuration.
+We'll need to populate the latter with the required configuration.
 Right now it looks like this:

 <sub><kbd>[plausible-conf.env](https://github.com/plausible/hosting/blob/master/plausible-conf.env)</kbd></sub>
 ```env